kingparks/coding/README.md

 > 🌐️ English | [中文](README_CN.md)

-`windsurf-vip` is a tool service for windsurf smart code editor to enjoy VIP intelligent prompts without logging in.
+`windsurf-vip` is a tool service for Windsurf smart code editor to enjoy VIP intelligent prompts without logging in.

 ### Usage